Eulerian graded $D$-modules: Eulerian graded -modules

-\begin{theorem} Let $M$ be a graded $\scr{D}$-module.
+One of the main results in this section is that, to check whether a graded $\scr{D}$-module is Eulerian, it suffices to check whether each element of any set of homogeneous generators satisfies (\ref{Euler's formula}). \begin{theorem} Let $M$ be a graded $\scr{D}$-module.
 Assume that $\{g_1,g_2,\dots\}$ is a set of homogeneous $\scr{D}$-generators of $M$.
-Then, $M$ is Eulerian if and only each $g_j$ satisfies Euler formula (\ref{Euler's formula}) for every $r$. \end{theorem} \begin{proof} If $M$ is Eulerian, then it is clear that each $g_j$ satisfies Euler formula (\ref{Euler's formula}) for every $r$.
+Then, $M$ is Eulerian if and only if each $g_j$ satisfies Euler formula (\ref{Euler's formula}) for every $r$. \end{theorem} \begin{proof} If $M$ is Eulerian, then it is clear that each $g_j$ satisfies Euler formula (\ref{Euler's formula}) for every $r$.
 Assume that each $g_j$ satisfies Euler formula (\ref{Euler's formula}) for every $r$ and we wish to prove that $M$ is Eulerian.
 To this end, it suffices to show that, if a homogeneous element $z\in M$ satisfies Euler formula (\ref{Euler's formula}) for every $r$, then so does $x^{s_1}_1\cdots x^{s_n}_n\partial^{[j_1]}_1\cdots \partial^{[j_n]}_n\cdot z$.
 And it is clear that it suffices to consider $x^{s}_i\partial^{[j]}_i\cdot z$.
 Without loss of generality, we may assume $i=1$.
 We will prove this in two steps; first we consider $\partial^{[j]}_1\cdot z$ and then $x^s_1\cdot z$ (once we finish our first step, we may replace $\partial^{[j]}\cdot z$ by $z$ and then our second step will finish the proof).

 First we will use induction on $r$ to show that $\partial^{[j]}_1\cdot z$ satisfies Euler formula (\ref{Euler's formula}) for each $r$.
 When $r=1$, we compute

 Now for general $r$, suppose we know that $E_{r-k}\cdot(\partial_1^{[j]}z)=\D\binom{\deg(z)-j}{r-k}\cdot \partial_1^{[j]}z$ for every $1\leq k\leq r-1$.
 Then we have